Progr4m4573R/Tello_ai_with_face_recognition/README.md

 The tello_yolo.py will not run without the associated weights which i have taken out for the sake of uploading to gihub. these weights can be downloaded from my google drives

 Python Requirements:
-Python 3.8.10
+1.Python 3.8.10
-Dlib's face recognition algorithm numpy cv2 time sys djitellopy math pickle os
+2.Dlib's face recognition algorithm
-PIL
+3.numpy
+4.cv2
+5.time
+6.sys
+7.djitellopy
+8.math
+9.pickle
+10.os
+11.PIL
+12.YOLO darknet